Sabual

 Sabual is a village in the northeastern part of Tripura state in Northeast India.
 It is one of the ten Mizo villages which compose the Jampui Hills range under Kanchanpur Sub-Division.
-The District headquarter, Dharmanagar is approximately 85 kilometers from Sabual.
+The District headquarter, Dharmanagar, is approximately 85 kilometers from Sabual.
 It sits at about 1000 meters above sea level.
-Summer is cool and winter season is cold.
-The economy of the village depend on shifting cultivation and Gardening.
+Summer is cool and the winter season is cold.
+The economy of the village depend on shifting cultivation and gardening.